Christopher Payne

-Christopher Harrison Payne (1845–1925) was a prominent religious, educational, and political leader of the late nineteenth and early twentieth centuries.
+Christopher Harrison Payne (September 7, 1845 – December 5, 1925) was an African American religious, educational, and political leader of the late nineteenth and early twentieth centuries.
 Born in the American South during the time of slavery, Payne rose to a level of prominence achieved by few, regardless of race.
-One of his many accomplishments include being the first African American elected to the West Virginia Legislature.
+His many accomplishments include being the first African American elected to the West Virginia Legislature.
+He served as U.S. consul to St. Thomas from 1903 to 1917.

 Early life

-Payne was born in Monroe County, Virginia (now West Virginia), on September 7, 1845 to Thomas Payne and Barsheba Ellison, both of whom were by then free from slavery.
-Thomas Payne, a cattle drover, died of smallpox when his only child, Cristopher, was two years old.
-Cristopher's mother, Barsheba, was taught to read and write by her father, the slave owner James Ellison and her enslaved mother Fanny who was freed upon the death of Ellison's wife according to his will.
+Payne was born in Red Sulphur Springs in Monroe County, Virginia (now West Virginia), on September 7, 1845 to Thomas Payne and Barsheba Ellison, both of whom were by then free from slavery.
+Thomas Payne, a cattle drover, died of smallpox when his only child, Christopher, was two years old.
+Christopher's mother, Barsheba, was taught to read and write by her father, the slave owner James Ellison, and her enslaved mother Fanny who was freed upon the death of Ellison's wife according to his will.
 Christopher's mother, in turn, taught him to read and write at a very early age.
 Education would remain a guiding tenet of the Payne family.

 During the American Civil War, Payne was forced to serve as an orderly in the Confederate Army.
 He was able to return home in 1864 and begin formal education for the first time after the war by attending night school while working as a farmhand during the day.
 He received a teaching certificate in 1868, becoming one of the first African American teachers in Summers County, West Virginia.
 He continued to teach and farm until he was baptized in 1875.
 He was licensed to preach in February 1876 and was ordained as a Baptist minister in May 1877.